-On July 30, 2021, our Board of Directors authorized us to repurchase up to \$2 billion of our Units.
-During the three months ended September 30, 2021, we repurchased and canceled 4.4 million Units for a total of \$106 million.
+On July 30, 2021, our Board of Directors authorized each of the Company and BHH LLC to repurchase up to \$2 billion of its Class A common stock and LLC Units, respectively.
+During the three months ended September 30, 2021, the Company and BHH LLC repurchased and canceled 4.4 million shares of Class A common stock and LLC Units, respectively, for a total of \$106 million.